 The Equality Act 2010 provisions for pregnancy and maternity discrimination cover all areas of employment, including, but not limited, to:

-Employees (not other workers) also have additional protection under the Employment Rights Act and the Maternity and Parental Leave Regulations.
-This legislation makes dismissal automatically unfair if it is due to an employee’s pregnancy or maternity leave.
+Your employees (not other workers) also have additional protection under the Employment Rights Act and the Maternity and Parental Leave Regulations.
+This legislation makes dismissal automatically unfair if it is due to your employee’s pregnancy or maternity leave.
 Subjecting a woman to any other detriment due to her pregnancy or maternity leave is also unlawful.

 Pregnancy and maternity discrimination arises where a woman is treated unfavourably because of her: